The way people approach finances psychologically and their relationship with money can be very different.

 Don’t underestimate the power of your money mindset to influence your life.
 If you believe that you’ll always be poor, then the chances are that you always will be.
 You won’t go for that promotion or start a business.
 Instead, you’ll continue plodding along as you are now, without making any significant life changes.

-The good news is that you can retrain your brain to start thinking differently about money.
+The good news is that you can retrain your brain to start thinking differently about your relationship with money.
 While your success is partially dependent on your actions in the real world, most of it comes down to changing the way you think.
 You don’t need to be a virtuoso or genius to get rich – just somebody with the right attitude.

 Stop Seeing Wealthy People As Greedy People